1. One who commits or practices piracy at sea.

 To act as a pirate; practice piracy.

-[Middle English, from Old French, from Latin pīrāta, from Greek peirātēs, from peirān, to attempt, from peira, trial; see per-3 in the Appendix of Indo-European roots.]
+[Middle English, from Old French, from Latin pīrāta, from Greek peirātēs, from peirān, to attempt, make an attempt on, try for, from peira, attempt; see per-3 in the Appendix of Indo-European roots.]

 pi·ratic (pī-rătĭk), pi·rati·cal (-ĭ-kəl) adj.